 So, if you are not coping with your heat regulation, sleep, anxiety, weight or joint problems, then will you join me?
 No matter where you live in the world, you can come on board.

-Whichever programme you choose [Circuit-Breaker for thinner women or Transform Me for women who want to lose weight] then there are 3 monthly payments of $99NZ.
-This includes my private coaching as well.
+Whichever programme you choose [Circuit-Breaker for thinner women or Transform Me for women who want to lose weight] then these are currently on my annual JANUARY SALE.
+You can purchase now or start anytime throughout January, 2020.
+The promo code to access NZ$50 savings is JANUARY20 and, there are 3 monthly payments of $NZ87 or AUS$80 or UK£44 [usually NZ$99].

 If poor sleep, hot flushes, night sweats, sore joints and/or weight gain are getting you down, I hope you can join me and the hundreds of women already on the programme.
 You can start any time and do the programme in your own time via your private learning hub on the website.
 I can’t wait to help you because as I learnt to, ‘it’s time to put menopause in ‘wellness’ not ‘sickness’.
 It will be my privilege to teach you how.